kragen/derctuo/markdown/cyclic-fabrication-systems.md

 capabilities, and at higher void fractions permit easy fluid flow through the fired piece.
 Because of the crack-propagation improvement, the foamed pottery can be cut to shape almost as if it were wood.
-I've tried void fractions from 50% yerba up to 85% yerba, which last was quite fragile; above 66% yerba, the material permitted easy airflow.
+I’ve tried void fractions from 50% yerba up to 85% yerba, which last was quite fragile; above 66% yerba, the material permitted easy airflow.
 This porosity can be beneficial to the firing process in allowing the fabrication of thicker shapes without steam